wgsl-tooling-wg/wesl-spec/Designing.md

 **Medium size teams**.
 Our progammers work on projects ranging in size from tiny programs up to teams of few dozen programmers.

 **General programming knowledge**.
+Our programmers will likely know
+JavaScript/TypeScript or Rust,
-Our programmers will likely know JavaScript / TypeScript or Rust, but not both.
-They'll have been trained in some other popular languages like Python, Java, or C++.
+though not both.
+They'll also have been trained in at least one other popular language like Python, Java, or C++.
-Our programmers know general concepts from mainstream languages, but we can't count on them to know the details from any particular language other than WGSL.
+Overall, we can expect that our programmers will know general concepts available in most mainstream languages, but we can't count on them to know the details from any particular language other than WGSL.